Horizon Scanner

 Please see our article below for further detail about each of these.

-The Economic Crime and Corporate Transparency Act 2023 introduces fraud measures with the aim of improving corporate transparency in the UK.
-Developers should be aware of the important changes coming in spring 2025 which are highlighted in this article – Companies House reform: The impact on fraud
+The Economic Crime and Corporate Transparency Act 2023 (“ECCTA”) came into force on 26 October 2023.
+It introduces fraud measures with the aim of improving corporate transparency in the UK.
+The Act is being implemented in phases, with key parts of ECCTA coming into force during 2025 highlighted in this article – The Economic Crime and Corporate Transparency Act 2023: what’s next?

 On 1 September 2025 a new Failure to Prevent Fraud offence will come into force.
 Large organisations will be liable for up to an unlimited fine if they benefit (or are intended to benefit) from the fraud of an employee, agent, subsidiary, or other an “associated person”.
 The organisation will have a defence if it had reasonable procedures in place to prevent fraud, and recent Home Office guidance issued on 6 November 2024 assists organisations to understand what “reasonable” fraud prevention procedures might look like.